-Now one of the popular trending thing online is the GIF images.
+Now one of the popular trending things online is the GIF images.
 GIF is also known as Graphics Interchange Format.
-Recently GIF images were introduced in Facebook as well.
-The GIF image format supports upto 8 bits per pixel for each image, allowing a single image to reference its own palette of upto 256 different colours chosen from 24-bit RGB colour space.
+Recently GIF images were introduced on Facebook as well.
+The GIF image format supports upto 8 bits per pixel for each image, allowing a single image to reference its palette of upto 256 different colors chosen from 24-bit RGB color space.

-OS X only supports static wallpaper images but theres a Mac utility called GIF paper that allows animated live background to your desktop.
+OS X only supports static wallpaper images, but there’s a Mac utility called GIF paper that allows the animated live background to your desktop.

 Step 2.
 Download the GIFPaper app from Dropbox (link found via Reddit) and extract the content to a local folder.

 Step 3.
 Double-click the GIFPaperPrefs.prefPane file inside the extracted folder to install the preferences pane.
 Go to your Mac’s System Preferences and double-click GIFPaperPref to launch the actual app.

 Step 4.
 Browse the computer, locate the GIF, set the Scaling to “Axes Independently” and the GIF will be set as the background of your Mac desktop.
 If you have multiple virtual desktops, only the current screen will be changed.

 You can place add GIFPaperAgent to your Mac login items to preserve your wallpaper preferences.
 Also, it might not be a good idea to use animated on older Macs since it does consume system resources.